DFE-Digital/teaching-vacancies-design-history/app/posts/2025-07-30-job-listing-journey-improvements.md

   - hiring_staff
 ---

-Following the improvements to a[allow hiring staff to list all school roles](/allowing-hiring-staff-to-list-support-roles-on-the-service/) in March 2024, we reviewed elements of our job listing journey to ensure this was inclusive to the new role types that had been introduced during the scope expansion.
+Following the improvements to [allow hiring staff to list all school roles](/allowing-hiring-staff-to-list-support-roles-on-the-service/) in March 2024, we reviewed elements of our job listing journey to ensure this was inclusive to the new role types that had been introduced during the scope expansion.

 ## Key findings